frootlab/frootlab.github.io/_projects/deet.md

 {% include site/figure.html url="/images/fig/vivid-db.svg"
-  description="Vivid DB unifies various data sources into a common data interface" %}
+  description="Vivid DB unifies various data sources into a common data interface to allow applications with high interoperability" %}

-To achieve this goal, Vivid DB implements the two fundamental layers of a data warehouse, the integration layer and the staging layer, as well as an intermediate smart cache.
+To achieve this goal, Vivid DB implements the two fundamental layers of a data warehouse, the integration layer and the staging layer:

-The *integration layer* utilizes [SQLAlchemy](https://www.sqlalchemy.org) to allow it\'s connection to a variety of SQL-Databases (e.g. IBM DB2, Oracle, SAP, MS-SQL, MS-Access, Firebird, Sybase, MySQL, Postgresql, SQLite, etc.).
-Thereupon it provides native support for flat file databases (e.g. CSV-Tables, R-Table exports), laboratory measurements and data generators.
+1. The **integration layer** utilizes [SQLAlchemy](https://www.sqlalchemy.org)
+   to allow it\'s connection to a variety of SQL-Databases (e.g. IBM DB2, Oracle, SAP, MS-SQL, MS-Access, Firebird, Sybase, MySQL, Postgresql, SQLite, etc.).
+Thereupon it provides native support for flat file databases (e.g.
+   CSV-Tables, R-Table exports), laboratory measurements and data generators.

-The *staging layer* is implemented as a native SQL-Database engine, featuring a DB-API 2.0 interface with full SQL:2016 support, a vertical data storage manager and real-time encryption.
+2. The **staging layer** is implemented as a native SQL-Database engine with full SQL:2016 support, vertical data layout and real-time encryption.
 This allows the data analysis application to integrate a variety of different data sources, by using a unified data interface (and SQL dialect).